 State Choices to Promote Family Economic Security

-- Establish a state minimum wage that exceeds the federal minimum wage ($7.25/hr).
-4
+- Established a state minimum wage that meets or exceeds $9.10/hr and is indexed to inflation 4

 - Exempt single-parent families of three below the poverty level from personal income tax.
 5

 - Offer a refundable state Earned Income Tax Credit.
 6

 10% (or $50) of federal Earned Income Tax Credit.

 - Offer a refundable state dependent care tax credit.
 7

 WA does not have a Child and Dependent Care Tax credit.